5 Management of patients on antiretroviral treatment

 2. What medication will be given?

-Patients are almost always started on the first-line combination (3TC or FTC, TDF and either nevirapine or efavirenz).
+Patients are almost always started on the first-line fixed dose combination of TDF, FTC and efavirenz.
 Co-trimoxazole prophylaxis will also be continued until the patients CD4 count is above 200 cells/µl.

 3. What choice would you make for this patient?